Yes, of course it is!

 Whatever the truth of the legend, this herbal beverage spread quickly from Africa through Arabia and Egypt, gathering converts wherever it was brewed.
 It was considered medicinal and used as a stimulant, diuretic, a treatment for headaches, muscle aches, and general debilitation.
 Over the years, coffee was recommended as a treatment for asthma, fever, colds, flu, constipation, menstrual cramps, and congestive heart failure.
 It was also used as a ritual drink, and a great effort was made to keep its growth and means of production a commercial secret—to the extent of killing anyone who dared to export it.

 Too much coffee can lead to nervousness, irritability, and the jitters.
-But when you drink it in moderation, coffee can be a useful stimulant.
+Just enough, a useful stimulant.
+Always important to remember: coffee’s dark side.

 |Coffee leads men to trifle away their time, scald their chops, and spend their money, all for a little base, black, thick, nasty, bitter, stinking nauseous puddle water.